 Where Can I Watch the Macy's Parade?

-If you don’t live in the New York City area, you probably don’t want to make travel plans to catch the parade this year—but that doesn’t mean you can’t enjoy the magic of Al Roker’s commentary.
+This year's parade will not be a live event, so, even if you live in the New York City area, you'll have to catch the festivities on TV.
 Tune in to NBC at 9:00 local time to watch the three-hour event.
-It's always broadcast at the same time in different time zones so those living on the west coast don't have to wake up at the crack of dawn to catch the parade in real-time.
-If you miss the live show, you can typically catch up on parade highlights on the NBC site later on Thanksgiving day.
+It's always broadcast at the same time in different time zones, so those living on the West Coast don't have to wake up at the crack of dawn to catch the parade on TV.

-If you can't wait until November 26 to watch the magic unfold, you can catch past performances (including those by Celine Dion and The Rockettes) on the NBC site.
+If you can't wait until November 26 to watch the magic unfold, you can explore the parade's history and view photos of past floats on the Macy's site.